ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-bjects were strikingly original, and !
+jects were strikingly original, and !
 . • Ifrt Via AAml\A^A&lt;l
 uot to be combated.
 &quot;What are you going to do when you